 Find my iPhone you can track the location of all of your iCloud enabled devices.
 This includes actions like lost mode, sound, or remotely erase.

-This is the one that most people get error notifications from. iCloud Backup will backup your iOS devices to the cloud.
+This is the one that most people get error notifications. iCloud Backup will back up your iOS devices to the cloud.
 The catch is though its that it uses your free 5GB of cloud storage.
 If you plan on using this you have to purchase more cloud storage because chances are your backup is larger than 5GB.

 iCloud Drive is like any other cloud-based storage platform.
 You can sync any file and it will be copied to all of your other iCloud devices and at iCloud.com.